boomanaiden154/eec172-final-project/index.md

 }
 ```

-The \texttt{UDMASetupTransfer} function initializes the DMA request.
+The `UDMASetupTransfer` function initializes the DMA request.
 We need to call the built-in chip select enable
 and disable functions or otherwise the DMA would never finish.
 After enabling the chip select, we enter a spin-lock where
 we wait for the transfer to finish.
 Afterwards we disable the chip select so we can enable it again later.
 We can only transfer
 32 bytes at a time, presumably due to that being the SPI FIFO size.